-After explaining the chapter, let the students do the exercises given on Pages 16 and 17 in the main course book as Assess Yourself.
-Tell them to solve the computational skill developing exercise as Coding Zone given on Page 18.
+After explaining the chapter, let the students do the exercises given on pages 15 and 16 in the main course book in the form of Assess Yourself.
+Tell them to solve the computational skill developing exercise as Coding Zone given on Page 17.

-Take the students to the computer lab and let them practice the activity given in the Fun Activity and Lab Activity section on Page 18 in the main course book.
-This will enhance the ability of the students and serve as a Subject Enrichment activity.
+Take the students to the computer lab and let them practise the activity given in the Fun Activity and Lab Activity section on pages 16 and 17 in the main course book.
+This will enhance the ability of the students and serve as a creativity, critical thinking and technology literacy activity.